bids-standard/BEP028_BIDSprov/README.md

   <img width="50%" src="img/nidm-layer-cake.png">
 </p>

 BIDS-prov takes effect at level 1 in the set of layers presented above.
-It follows semantics web practices (level 0) to allow for expression of arbitrary interactions between Agents, Entities and Activites, as defined in the W3C documentation.
+It follows semantics web practices (level 0) to allow for expression of arbitrary interactions between [Agents, Entities and Activites, as defined in the W3C documentation](https://www.w3.org/TR/prov-dm/#core-structures).

+---

 ## How to help

-[Our goal](#our-goal) is to extends BIDS to be able to track provenance at every stage of an experiment.
+[Our goal](#our-goal) is to extend [BIDS](https://bids.neuroimaging.io/) to be able to track provenance at every stage of an experiment.

 For this purpose we have to **propose changes to the BIDS specification**